LukasBombach/old-type-js/Report/Abgabe/ECMA Script 6.md

 ⁃	Decided not to use ES6 because my library is intended to be used for a wide range of browsers.
 That means even when ES6 is common for most browsers, I will still need transpilers for a long time to support legacy systems.
 ⁃	Complete rewrites are not necessarily a bad thing and can be a great opportunity to improve your library / program.
 I am looking forward to a complete rewrite using ES6
 ⁃	One of the main reasons for me to use ES6 is the syntax of classes and foremost their private properites.
-I decided I will use underscore syntax _myfunction to mark methods as private.
+I decided I will use underscore syntax \_myfunction to mark methods as private.
 This is a common conventions and will be understood by professionals.

+Promises would have been nice though.
+I might not need them though